Here you will find questions and answers to Mental Health, Counselling and Self Care.

 A: Self Care is about looking after yourself and putting yourself on your to-do list.
 In our fast paced world it’s so easy to get caught up in the immediate things in life that we forget to value and make time for ourselves.
 When we always put others first, we don’t have enough energy left to effectively help those in our life.
 Start looking after yourself today and ‘give those in your life the best of you, not what’s left of you’ (Lucille Zimmerman).

 Q: What can I do today to start taking care of myself?

-A: Start by doing one thing a week that you really love doing.
+A: Start by doing one thing each week that you really love doing.
 Maybe it’s going for a walk in a picturesque place, or having a coffee at your favourite coffee shop by yourself with no distractions, or simply making a cup of tea and sitting in the sun for 5 minutes.
 Then go from once a week to a couple times a week to once a day.
-For more self care tips subscribe to Journeez blog and get a regular tip to keep you going.
+For more self care tips subscribe to Journeez blog and get tips to keep you going.
 You can also go to one of Journeez Workshops which happen several times a year.